alejoloaiza/ffxbluetest/README.md

 ## Pre-Requisites:
 - Git (just to clone the repo)
-- Docker and Docker-compose (On MAC they come together on Linux come separatedly)
+- Docker and Docker-compose (On MAC they come together on Linux come separately)
 Check using these commands
 `docker --version`
 `docker-compose --version`